 Enter The Imitation Game, about pioneering computer scientist Alan Turing (Benedict Cumberbatch).
 Tragically persecuted for his sexuality, his codebreaking had a profound impact on the course of the Second World War.

 It is a fine showcase for the popular Cumberbatch.
 But The Imitation Game does not feel truly Best Picture-worthy.
 Or rather it does – it just doesn’t feel like great film-making.
-It’s one of those worthy, wholesome biopics that gloss over complex individuals and messy lives.
+It’s one of those worthy biopics that glosses over complex, messy lives.
 It’s a watchable film with a conventional narrative, as crisp as fellow star Keira Knightley’s vowels.

 Knightley is a surprise.
 She has struggled, but seems to revel in playing eccentric, intelligent women.
 She actually manages to connect with her character and mean what she says as cryptanalyst Joan Clarke, striking a deep chord as the lone woman on Turing’s code-cracking team.